-Porcelain with underglaze blue and overglaze enamel and gold decoration (Hizen ware, Imari style)
+Porcelain with underglaze blue and overglaze color enamel and gold with iron oxide (Arita ware)

 Severance and Greta Millikin Collection 1964.257